 The court will only grant an order compelling a defendant to identify the anonymous third party where it is necessary in the efficient administration of justice, and where it is a proportionate remedy to the wrong suffered.
 This requires the court to engage in a balancing of rights of the parties.
 On the one hand, the applicant has a right of access to justice, without which the action would fail.
 On the other hand, the court must consider the rights enjoyed by the anonymous third party, such as the right to privacy, freedom of expression and data protection.
 The court will determine this on a case-by-case basis.

 One element which the court will consider is the objective of the application.
 Generally, such applications will be brought to allow a plaintiff to identify the wrongdoer so that they may seek appropriate redress.
 However, in its recent judgment in Board of Management of Salesian Secondary College, the High Court questioned whether such an application may be brought in the absence of an intention to pursue legal proceedings at all, but simply with a view to disciplining the wrongdoer.
 In this case, the plaintiff school intended only to deal with the wrongdoer by “disciplinary or pastoral response” and expressed no intention to pursue legal proceedings in this regard.
-The Court did not give definitive judgment on this question but rather, referred the question to the European Court and we await their view.
+The Court did not give definitive judgment on this question but rather intended on referring the question to the European Court.
+However, as the plaintiff subsequently withdrew its case, this question will be to be determined at a later date.

 Jurisdiction and costs